syncfusion-content/flutter-docs/Flutter/range-selector/customization.md

 ### Ticks offset

 You can provide the empty space between the track and ticks of the range selector using the `tickOffset` property in the `SfRangeSliderThemeData`.
+The default value of the `tickOffset` is `null`.

 N> You must import the `theme.dart' library from the [`Core`](https://pub.dev/packages/syncfusion_flutter_core) package to use [`SfRangeSelectorTheme`](https://help.syncfusion.com/flutter/range-selector/customization).